vega/vega/docs/docs/signals.md

 A few signal names are automatically processed and/or reserved:

-- Signals for the [specification](../specification) `width`, `height`, and `padding` properties are automatically defined.
+- Signals for the [specification](../specification) `width`, `height`, `padding`, and `autosize` properties are automatically defined.
 Specifications may include definitions for these signals: the _value_ property will be ignored, but the _update_ and _on_ properties may be used to dynamically update these view settings.
 - Group mark instances automatically include a `parent` signal bound to the data object for that group.
 Specifications may **not** define a signal named `parent`.
 - The signal names `datum`, `item`, and `event` are reserved for top-level variables within expressions.
 Specifications may **not** define signals named `datum`, `item` or `event`.
 - If you define a signal named `cursor`, its value will automatically drive the [CSS mouse cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) for the Vega view.
 For more, see the [`cursor` signal documentation](#cursor) below.